Parrtjima is a free 10-night festival

 Parrtjima is held on Mparntwe, which always was and always will be part of the Arrernte people.
 Mparntwe is connected to the estates of Antulye and Irlpme, as well as a network of custodians who hold rights and responsibilities for these areas.
 A group of these choose to guide and advise Parrtjima, and want you to feel welcome as they host this event.

 Parrtjima has evolved to become much more than a spectacular light show on a loved and ancient canvas.
-It also aims to show that 'Indigenous Art' comes from more than one people group, and is more that just dots.
+It also aims to show that 'Indigenous Art' comes from more than one people group.

 As well as Arrernte art, the festival features amazing artwork from across the Central Desert region and associated other parts of the Northern Territory.
 At the festival, the inherent power of these artworks is illuminated through large-scale installations of light, sound and art.
 And you are allowed access to interaction with artists and local custodians throughout ten 10 nights of music, film and public discussion.